How AI-enabled chipsets are different from general-purpose chipsets

 To know more about our service offerings related to ASIC/FPGA, SoC design and development, and for AI/ML contact our team of experts today.

-Let’s look into AI chip use cases
+Let’s look into AI chip use cases and AI applications

 Without these specific AI chips, modern artificial intelligence would simply not be conceivable.
 Listed below are just a few use cases for them.

 Autonomous Vehicles: AI chips improve the overall intelligence and safety of autonomous vehicles by expanding their capabilities.
 Large volumes of data gathered by a car’s cameras, LiDAR, and other sensors can be processed and interpreted by them, enabling complex tasks like picture recognition.
 Additionally, because of their parallel processing power, cars can make decisions in real time, enabling them to recognize impediments, navigate complex settings on their own, and adapt to changing traffic conditions.
+AI chips significantly enhance ai capabilities in autonomous vehicles, such as real-time decision-making and sensor data interpretation.

 Robotics: AI chips help with a variety of machine learning and computer vision functions, making it possible for robots to see and react to their surroundings more skillfully.
 This has applications in every field of robotics, from cobots cultivating fields to humanoid robots offering companionship.